falconry/falcon/doc/community/faq.rst

 the req.env WSGI dict, as a way of passing contextual information around.

 .. note::
-    Falcon 0.2 will add a dict to Request to provide a cleaner alternative to using req.env.
+    Falcon 0.2 will add a "context" dict to Request to provide a cleaner alternative to using req.env.

 Does Falcon set Content-Length or do I need to do that explicitly?
 ----